Brian Morris (biologist): Research

-Morris is best known for his invention of the first PCR-based test for viral detection that has had a profound impact on viral testing.
+Morris is best known for his invention of the first PCR-based test for viral detection.

 His work in this area led to the development of a more accurate and effective method for identifying human papillomavirus (HPV) infections, which are known to cause most cervical cancers.
 His work, patented in the late 1980s, was later incorporated into national screening programs globally, including the Australian National Cervical Screening Program, which transitioned to HPV testing in 2017.

 Morris has made contributions to the understanding of molecular genetics and its application in medicine.
 His research has focused on hypertension, molecular biology, genetics, and cancer prevention, with a particular emphasis on cardiovascular health and the molecular mechanisms underlying disease.

 Morris studied the Renin–angiotensin system (RAS) for most of his career.
 His interest in the RAS began during his undergraduate studies, when he worked for a while in the laboratory where Eugenie Lumbers had just found early clues to the existence of prorenin (the protein precursor of renin) during her PhD work.
 He remained interested in the field, and had the good fortune to move to the University of California, San Francisco in the mid-1970s, a centre for the development of the tools of biotechnology and molecular cloning.
 He joined others in applying those tools to RAS, and was among the pioneers is isolating the gene for renin itself, along with the prorenin and kallikrein genes, and the cardiac myosin heavy chain gene.

 He and his team were among first to elucidate the biosynthetic pathway of renin, as well as key molecular mechanisms in renin's transcriptional and posttranscriptional control.
 Taking that work further, he helped pioneer the field of genetic variation in hypertension.

 Morris has been active in the public debate around circumcision.
 He has described medical organisations, such as the Royal Australasian College of Surgeons, who are not in favour of routine non-therapeutic circumcision, as like anti-vaccination advocates.
 He has, however, also remarked that parents should "weigh up all of the pros and cons for themselves and make their own best decision".

 In the 2000s, he began to study the genetics of longevity, including the roles of FOXO3 and the sirtuins.

 Morris has been a principal investigator and co-investigator on numerous research grants, including a significant US$15 million NIH Centre of Excellence grant for which he has led publication output since 2012.
 Morris has been a frequent contributor to national and international media on issues related to public health.
 He has appeared on TV and radio programs, including interviews on Australia's "60 Minutes" and several US television networks.